awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 The following AWS\-provided SDKs are used to work with AWS IoT Greengrass:

 AWS SDK
 Use the AWS SDK to build applications that interact with any AWS service, including Amazon S3, Amazon DynamoDB, AWS IoT, AWS IoT Greengrass, and more\.
 In the context of AWS IoT Greengrass, you can use the AWS SDK in deployed Lambda functions to make direct calls to any AWS service\.
 For more information, see [AWS SDKs](lambda-functions.md#lambda-sdks-aws)\.
+The Greengrass\-specific operations available in the AWS SDKs are also available in the [AWS IoT Greengrass API](https://docs.aws.amazon.com/greengrass/latest/apireference/) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/greengrass)\.

 AWS IoT Device SDK  <a name="iot-device-sdk"></a>
 The AWS IoT Device SDK helps devices connect to AWS IoT or AWS IoT Greengrass services\.
 Devices must know which AWS IoT Greengrass group they belong to and the IP address of the AWS IoT Greengrass core that they should connect to\.